Student health insurance program - FAQ

 No, no benefits will be paid for routine vision or dental treatment costs.

-The portal that allows students to enroll in the student health insurance program will open on Dec.
-15, 2021.
-Please note: This start date is for the first year only.
-Going forward, the annual coverage period will be August to August.
+The portal that allows students to enroll in the student health insurance program will be open from Aug.
+2 to Sept.
+9, 2022.

-For its first year, the student health insurance program will only be available to full-time Ph.D. students and first professional students (D.D.S., M.D. and Pharm.D students).
+The student health insurance program is available to full-time Ph.D. students and first professional students (D.D.S., M.D. and Pharm.D students), as well as international students (those on F-visas and J-visas).
 These students will all fall under a hard waiver, meaning they will be automatically enrolled into the program unless they can provide proof of other coverage.

 A hard waiver means that you are automatically enrolled in the student health insurance plan unless you can provide proof of other insurance.
 Step-by-step instructions on how to enroll in the plan or opt out will be provided prior to the insurance portal being opened.